Fidelity Special Values : Issue of Equity | MarketScreener

 Issue of Ordinary Shares from Treasury

-Following the issue of the ordinary shares from Treasury, the Company’s issued share capital comprises 270,644,480, of which 1,820,000 shares are held in Treasury, Therefore the total number of ordinary shares with voting rights in the Company is 268,824,480.
+Following the issue of the ordinary shares from Treasury, the Company’s issued share capital comprises 270,644,480, of which 1,470,000 shares are held in Treasury.
+Therefore the total number of ordinary shares with voting rights in the Company is 269,174,480.

 Bonita Guntrip